 Open your browser and go to the URL of the application.
 You can get the URL by logging into Okteto Cloud and clicking on the application’s endpoint:

 Did you notice that you are accessing your application through an HTTPs endpoint?
 This is because Okteto Cloud will automatically create them for you when you deploy your application.
 Cool no 😎?

-You can also use Okteto Cloud to develop your applications directly in Kubernetes, avoiding dependencies on local installations and developing in a much more production-like environment.
-We are going to use the dev version of the Java Sample Application we just deployed as our remote development environment.
+We are going to use the dev version of the Java Sample App we just deployed as our remote development environment.
 To do that, run the following command:

 ✓ Development environment activated

 okteto up command starts a remote development environment, which means:

 gradle:latest, depending on the git repo you have cloned.
 This image contains the required dev tools to build, test, debug and run a Java application.

 All of this (and more) can be customized via the